Frequently Asked Questions

 ii.
 Faculty supervision agreement (required to attend the program)

-What is the cost to apply?
+What is the process to find a research supervisor?

-What does the application require?
+What is the application fee?

-Under new regulations, all international graduate program applicants applying for a study permit after January 22, 2025, will require a PAL as part of their study permit application.
+All international graduate program applicants applying for a study permit after January 22, 2025, will require a PAL as part of their study permit application.
 International graduate program applicants who submitted their study permit application prior to January 22, 2025, are not required to submit a PAL.

 For international graduate applicants to receive a PAL from Western, they must: